bitcoin-dot-org/Bitcoin.org/_includes/guide_payment_processing.md

 transaction has been suitably confirmed, it authorizes shipping Charlie's order.

-In the case of a dispute, Charlie can generate a cryptgraphically-proven [receipt][]{:#term-receipt}{:.term} out of the various signed or otherwise-proven information.
+In the case of a dispute, Charlie can generate a cryptographically-proven [receipt][]{:#term-receipt}{:.term} out of the various signed or otherwise-proven information.

-* The Payment Details message signed by Bob's webserver proves Charlie received an invoice to pay a specified output script for a specified number of satoshis for goods specified in the memo field.
+* The PaymentDetails message signed by Bob's webserver proves Charlie received an invoice to pay a specified output script for a specified number of satoshis for goods specified in the memo field.